ICME Staff and National Officers 2014-2015

-This year's ICME National President is Mr Tom Westley BSc ARSM MIMMM FICME who was elected at ICME's AGM in May 2013.
+This year's ICME National President is Mr Constantine Theoharis FICME who was elected at ICME's AGM in May 2014.

 Constantine grew up in Athens where he studied engineering before moving to the UK in the mid-1970s to continue his studies in production engineering, metallurgy and computing at the Southampton Institute (Solent University) graduating in 1980.
 His first job at W H Rowe Ltd was the introduction of CNC machining as an additional service offered by the foundry and transforming the business from a foundry to a supplier of cast components in aluminium and yellow metals.
 The business grew organically and also by the acquisition of MS Gibb Ltd (yacht components supplier) and Bardic Engineering (aluminium foundry) in Southampton.